Computing higher Leray-Serre spectral sequences of towers of fibrations: Effective homology for computing higher Leray--Serre spectral sequences

 Combining it with~(\ref{eq:2crpr-rdct}) we obtain the following diagram of reductions connecting the chain complex $C_\ast(E)\= C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ to the effective chain complex $DG_* \otimes_{t_0} (DM_* \otimes_{t_1} DB_*)$:

 The reductions of this diagram allow us to use the effective homology technique to carry out computations on the filtered chain complex $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ using the effective chain complex $DG_* \otimes_{t_0} (DM_* \otimes_{t_1} DB_*)$, on which an appropriate filtration will be defined.
-We want to show that, from the 2-page, the effective homology method gives in fact correct results on the terms of the spectral system defined on $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$.
+We want to show that, from the 2-page of the secondary connection, the effective homology method gives in fact correct results on the terms of the higher spectral sequence defined on $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$.
 For this purpose, we start from the top of the diagram and study the behavior of all the involved reductions.
 We will also define filtrations $\{ F_{p(P;2)} \}$ on all the involved chain complexes, recalling that Definitions~\ref{defn:2crpr-filtration} and~\ref{defn:2tnpr-filtration} already provide us with filtrations of $C_\ast(G \times_{\tau_0} (M \times_{\tau_1} B))$ and $C_* (G) \otimes_{t_0} (C_* (M) \otimes_{t_1} C_* (B))$.
-Like in Section~\ref{sec:efhm}, from this point on we assume that all the chain complexes associated with simplicial sets are \emph{normalized}.
+Remember that, as stated in Section~\ref{sec:pert_EZ}, we always assume all the chain complexes associated with simplicial sets to be \emph{normalized}.
 Let us also recall that the simplicial sets $M$ and $B$ are assumed to be $1$-reduced, which clearly implies that also $M\times_{\tau_1} B$ is 1-reduced.

 Let us start from the first reduction of the diagram,

 which is a twisted Eilenberg--Zilber reduction (see Theorem~\ref{thm:twistedEZ}).
 We denote $\tilde{\delta}_0$ the perturbation induced via the twisted Eilenberg--Zilber theorem, so that we can express the differential of the chain complex $C_*(G) \otimes_{t_0} C_* (M \times_{\tau_1} B)$ as the differential of $C_*(G) \otimes C_* (M \times_{\tau_1} B)$ plus the perturbation $\tilde{\delta}_0$.
 To study how it behaves with respect to filtrations, we first need to make explicit the filtration we consider on $C_*(G) \otimes_{t_0} C_* (M \times_{\tau_1} B)$.